David Knifton KC

 Clinical Negligence

-David practises exclusively in high-value personal injury and clinical negligence cases on behalf of claimants.
-He is recommended as a leader in those fields by both Chambers & Partners and The Legal 500, and was shortlisted by the latter as PI Silk of the Year in 2023.
-He will generally only accept new instructions in cases with a value in excess of £1m, and consistently achieves settlements each year totalling £20m-30m.
+David Knifton KC practises exclusively in high-value personal injury and clinical negligence cases on behalf of claimants.
+He is recommended as a leader in those fields by both Chambers & Partners and The Legal 500, and was shortlisted by the latter as PI Silk of the Year in 2023 and 2024.
+He will generally only accept new instructions in cases with a value in excess of £1m, and consistently achieves multi-million pound settlements each year.

-David has extensive experience of high-value clinical negligence claims, including:
+David Knifton KC has extensive experience of high-value clinical negligence claims, including:

 • Wrongful birth